Sh1n/fb-realtime-simulator/README.md

 fb-realtime-simulator
 =====================

-Simulator for messages coming from Facebook Realtime Updates
+Simulator of messages coming from Facebook Realtime Updates

 Usage
 =====